MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/create-nextgen-reporting-solutions.md

 - Direct access to real-time business information

 ## Expand predefined views and add navigation to charts
 Business Intelligence can be useful at every level of an organization.
 Use embedded controls to elevate the most relevant information based on the target persona.
-Native controls in Microsoft Dynamics 365 for Finance and Operations offer users an intuitive and convenient way of interacting with aggregate data allowing for informed decision making.
+Native controls offer users an intuitive and convenient way of interacting with aggregate data allowing for informed decision making.

 ### Create development project